vaibhavbaviskar21/StudyNest/BE/Semester_8/Deep_Learning/PYQs/SAMPLE_PYQ.md

-# Machine Learning: Previous Year Questions (PYQs)
+# Deep Learning: Previous Year Questions (PYQs)

-## Overview 📖
+## Overview 🧠

-This repository/folder serves as a central hub for a curated collection of **Previous Year Questions (PYQs)** related to Machine Learning.
-The primary goal is to provide a resource for students, enthusiasts, and professionals preparing for exams, interviews, or just looking to test their knowledge.
+This repository/folder serves as a central hub for a curated collection of **Previous Year Questions (PYQs)** for **Deep Learning**.

+The primary goal is to provide a resource for students, researchers, and professionals preparing for university exams, certification tests (e.g., TensorFlow, PyTorch), or technical interviews.

 All files are hosted externally for easy access.

 ## Access the Files 🚀

-All question papers, notes, and solutions are maintained in a shared drive.
+All question papers, notebooks, and solutions are maintained in a shared drive.

 **👉 Get all files here: https://drive.google.com/drive/u/0/folders/1UvUnZFnp7Yht-Zs3R9VB7rTYaBpzAZih